outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - find interface where these structural definitions of components can be depicted according to their variation (dimensionality), interactions (substitutability, causation), & metadata (accuracy)
             - interface where variable structures (constant, sequence, input) and function structures (interactions/alignments) can be found & connected as needed

+        - identify interaction structures (like trade-offs) between optimization metrics
+          - find maximization of metric-optimization in those interaction structures

     - vertex variable structures
-      - quantum physics, prediction/derivation tools, building automation tools, testing tools, learning/adaptation tools, system rules, computation power are all vertex variables of information
+      - quantum physics, prediction/derivation tools, build automation tools, testing tools, learning/adaptation tools, system rules, computation power are all vertex variables of information - they can generate/derive/find information
       - which structure (sequence, network, set, or cycle) of vertex variables is most efficient

     - add to markets: